-Use the Users tab of the Account Settings page to invite new users to your account.
+Use the Users tab of the Account settings page to invite new users to your account.

-Configure Screenings and the Positive Adjudication Matrix
+Configure screenings and the Positive Adjudication Matrix

 The Test environment is provided to test API integrations.
-It is not designed for use by Dashboard-only customers, and will not provide test data for any calls originating within it.
+It is not designed for use by dashboard-only customers, and will not provide test data for any calls originating within it.
 Any reports ordered from within the Test environment of the dashboard will result in the creation of a Test candidate with a Pending report.
 No emails will be issued inviting the candidate to participate in a background check.
 No screenings will be initiated, and the report will never progress beyond Pending.

 By default, all Checkr Test environments provide three candidates, which will also appear in Dashboard-only accounts.
 Contact information for these three candidates, including their name, will differ by account.
-Their Social Security Numbers are consistent for all Checkr Customers.
+Their Social Security numbers are consistent for all Checkr Customers.

-Test environment candidates will have the Social Security Numbers 111-11-2001, 111-11-2002, and 111-11-2010.
+Test environment candidates will have the Social Security sumbers 111-11-2001, 111-11-2002, and 111-11-2010.